Prostate Cancer Focal Therapy (with NanoKnife Technique)

 The area of the tumor focus and its surroundings have been completely destroyed (Arrows).
 Other parts of the prostate gland that do not contain cancer are preserved.

-NanoKnife is the first surgical ablation system based on Irreversible Electroporation technology,
+NanoKnife is the first surgical ablation system based on Irreversible Electroporation technology.
+Nowadays, IRE devices have also entered clinical practice under other brand names such as Dophi (Surgnova).

 In NanoKnife treatment, strong electric fields cause cells to die without exposing the tissue to radiation or heating it.
 This so-called Irreversible Electroporation (IRE) destroys tumor and parenchyma cells.
 But important anatomical structures in and around the prostate such as nerves, the intestinal wall, the sphincter, veins and arteries are spared.
 Erection and bladder control are thus spared.